-The RSA, EC and SHA-2 libraries can be implemented together with the Smartcard Embedded Software in the User-ROM mask or respectively loaded into the EEPROM All other Smartcard Embedded Software does not belong to the TOE and is not subject of the evaluation.
+The RSA, EC, SHA-2 and Toolbox libraries can be implemented together with the Smartcard Embedded Software in the User-ROM mask or respectively loaded into the EEPROM.
+This holds also for the Base Library, if the RSA, EC or Toolbox or combinations hereof is/are part of the shipment.

+All other Smartcard Embedded Software does not belong to the TOE and is not subject of the evaluation.